 In calendar year 2004 the System adopted a percentage of payroll method for collecting employer contributions as opposed to a single lump sum payment.
-Since the employer's fiscal year and the Plan year differ by six months, with the Plan year commencing first, the transition resulted in a catchup receivable being generated for the first six months of the Plan year.
-That receivable was eventually budgeted and paid by the Manchester School District and various enterprise funds of the City with the City's portion continuing to be carried by the System as a receivable.
-At the end of 2005, the methodology used to determine the amount due from the City of Manchester was being contested by the City.
-It is uncertain when the \$1.4 million balance due from the City (inclusive of accrued interest) will be collected by the System.
+Since the employer's fiscal year and the Plan year differ by six months, with the Plan year commencing first, the transition resulted in a catch-up receivable being generated for the first six months of the Plan year.
+The receivable was eventually budgeted and paid by the Manchester School District and various enterprise funds of the City with the City's portion continuing to be carried by the System as a receivable.
+At the end of 2005, the methodology used to determine the amount was being contested by the City and the issue persisted throughout 2006.
+By summer of 2007, the issue was resolved through negotiations and on July 16, 2007 the \$1.5 million balance sought by the Retirement System was paid by the City in exchange for amendments to the collection process for future pension obligations, (see Note 7).